 Idealists, Realists and the Avant-Garde: The Battle for Nineteenth-Century French Painting /whats-on/idealists-realists-and-the-avant-garde-the-battle-for-nineteenth-century-french-painting/ Fri, 21 Feb 2025 16:24:10 +0000 /?post_type=events&p=143989 This course explores the reasons behind the profound innovations in subject matter and technique that characterised nineteenth-century French painting, and the obstacles faced by avant-garde artists in getting their work exhibited and accepted.

-The post Idealists, Realists and the Avant-Garde: The Battle for Nineteenth-Century French Painting appeared first on The Courtauld.
+The post Idealists, Realists and the Avant-Garde: The Battle for Nineteenth-Century French Painting appeared first on Courtauld.

 ]]>